The Best Baked Pork Tenderloin Recipe

 What to Serve With Baked Pork Tenderloin

-Serve this dinner with veggies, no knead bread, sautéed vegetables (this easy pan fried broccolini or this roasted green bean salad are favorites of mine), lighter air fryer french fries, or alongside cauliflower ricerice pilaf, or perfect buttery soft Parker house style dinner rolls!
+Serve this dinner with veggies, no knead bread, sautéed vegetables (this easy pan fried broccolini or this roasted green bean salad are favorites of mine), lighter air fryer french fries, or perfect buttery soft Parker house style dinner rolls!

 We also LOVE to spoon Zhoug (Skhug) Sauce over pork – this tangy spicy cilantro sauce is heaven.